 Interestingly the rain itself becomes almost like a character in the film, and one part of the music by Georges Auric sounds just like the patter of raindrops as they fall, which I think is very clever and adds so much to the film.

 She continued to make films elsewhere though.
-She and John McCallum fell in love while they made this film and they were married the following year.
-They moved to Australia in the 1950’s and stayed married until John died in 2010.Googie died the following year.
+She and John McCallum fell in love while they made this film and they got married the following year.
+They moved to Australia in the 1950’s and they stayed married until John died in 2010.Googie died the following year.

 This is one of the best British films, and I think it does such a good job of portraying the post war life.
 It has become a great favourite of mine, and when I’m in the mood for a well acted British Noir this is one I turn to.